javereec/personal-website/content/posts/credentials-the-container-for-personal-data.md

 ### mdoc

-Mobile documents (mdoc) are defined in [ISO/IEC 18013-5](https://www.iso.org/standard/69084.html).
-They are being popularised by the adoption of Mobile Driving Licenses (mDL), but they can also be used other types of credentials.
+Mobile documents (mdoc) are defined in [ISO/IEC 18013-5](https://www.iso.org/standard/69084.html) Mobile driving licese (mDL) application.
+They are being popularised by the adoption of mDL, but they can also be used for other types of credentials.

-Mdoc uses [CBOR](https://datatracker.ietf.org/doc/html/rfc8949) encoding, which is a compact binary format.
+Mdoc uses [RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949) CBOR encoding, which is a compact binary format.
 Since binary formats are not human-readable, the CBOR specification includes a diagnostic notation to facilitate discussion and debugging.

 A Base64url encoded mdoc as issued via OpenID4VCI rails look like this: